Optimum filter-based analysis for the characterization of a high-resolution magnetic microcalorimeter towards the DELight experiment: Data analysis

 where the factor $|A(\nu)|^2/J(\nu)$ is known as noise-equivalent power \cite{Wilson:2022quj}.
 This value corresponds to the expected resolution for a detector in thermal equilibrium and it represents the best resolution attainable with the OF given the noise condition of the detector.
 The baseline resolution obtained using the information shown in \cref{fig:psd} corresponds to approximately \SI{1.1}{\electronvolt}, confirming the good performance of this analysis.
+The resulting resolution can be compared to the measured thermal stability of $\Delta T/T\simeq\num{6.4e-4}$, dominated by the precision of the refrigerator thermometer.
+At first order, the energy resolving power linearly depends on the thermal stability, meaning that the expected resolving power is $E/\Delta E_\mathrm{FWHM}\sim T/\Delta T\simeq\num{1600}$.
+As the observed resolving power is approximately a factor 3 larger, this indicates that the sensor has a better temperature stability than what assessed for the refrigerator, indicating the need for an improved temperature monitoring for future measurements.